Map

 General info

 Salt River is a stream located in Pike County, Missouri, United States.
 It is also intersecting with Ralls County, Missouri.
-It is most popular for fishing Freshwater drum, Largemouth bass, and Walleye.
+It is most popular for fishing Freshwater drum, White bass, and Largemouth bass.

 Location